aradford123/on-box-python/src/dns-update/README.md

 The EEM config will be overwritten with a new countdown and correct command line arguments.

-##fqdn-poller
+## fqdn-poller
 is a slightly different version of the script.
-It was written by xxx It uses Object groups (which are not supported on switches) and derives the domains to poll based on the name of the object group.
+It was written by Vicente De Luca It uses Object groups (which are not supported on switches) and derives the domains to poll based on the name of the object group.
 The IP address are then added to the object group.